ImranKhan1229/claim-agent-java/README.md

 java -jar .\target\claims-agent-1.0-SNAPSHOT.jar ..\ACORD-Automobile-Loss-Notice-12.05.16.pdf
 ```

-* I have already build the project which you can locate the jar at .\target\claims-agent-1.0-SNAPSHOT.jar path
+* I have already built the project and you can find the JAR file at .\target\claims-agent-1.0-SNAPSHOT.jar.
 ---

 ## 9. Project Structure